CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-datto-alto-blueprint.md

 ### Pricing

-The costs listed above in the above steps are for the infrastructure only.
+The costs listed in the above steps are for the infrastructure only.

-After deploy this Blueprint, you may secure entitlements to the technology by contacting your authorized centurylink provider and if you don't have one contact Brian Buckman at bbuckman@datto.com.
+After deploying this Blueprint, you may secure entitlements to the technology by emailing your Datto Account Executive or if you don’t have one, Brian Buckman at bbuckman@datto.com.

 ### Frequently Asked Questions

+**Where do I get my Datto registration code?**

+Email your Datto Account Manager at bbuckman@datto.com.

 **Who should I contact for support?**